all articles

 Two things stand out:

 Gemini is 40% more accurate than OpenAI on Rabbinic texts.
 93.9% recall vs 69.9%.
-That is not a small difference.
-It means that for every 100 queries, Gemini finds the correct passage 94 times while OpenAI finds it 70 times.
+For every 100 queries, Gemini finds the correct passage 94 times while OpenAI finds it 70 times.

 Why the default choice is often wrong